rishabhmthakur2/dfinity-cats/README.md

+## About
-# Repo for a CRUD server to Create, Read, Update and Delete cats as resources
-# Done as part of a take-home assignment for DFinity Foundation
+Repo for a CRUD server to Create, Read, Update and Delete cats as resources.
+Done as part of a take-home assignment for DFinity Foundation.
+Made using Node.js and Express.js.
+The cat objects are stored in a MongoDB database hosted on the cloud using MongoDB Atlas.

+## Live server
 - [Heroku Server Address] -

 ## You can also use local installation in place of the HEROKU endpoint